Head Tremors, Bobbing, Nodding, Shaking Head in Bulldogs and French Bulldogs

 Head tremors in bulldog and Frence bulldogs

-Head tremors in Bulldog and French bulldogs is also known as “bulldog head bobbing”, “bulldog head shaking” , “bulldog head nodding” and “idiopathic bulldog head tremors“ and are used interchangeably .
+Head tremors in Bulldog and French bulldogs is also known as “bulldog head bobbing”, “bulldog head shaking” , “bulldog head nodding” and “idiopathic bulldog head tremors“ and can be used interchangeably.

-ORIGIN: The Origin of this Bulldog head nodding and bobbing is mostly unknown (idiopathic) and benign.
+ORIGIN: The Origin of this Bulldog head nodding and bobbing is mostly unknown (idiopathic) and is concidered “benign”.

-ORIGIN OTHER: In some cases of this bulldog head tremors, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.
+ORIGIN OTHER: In some bulldog head tremors cases, the thinking is that it might be a focal seizure or a stretch mechanism localized to the head.

-TREATMENT: Bulldog head tremors, is usually intermittent and is usually considered harmless thus NO treatment is required.
+TREATMENT: Bulldog head tremors, are usually intermittent and are usually considered harmless, thus NO treatment is required.

 Bulldog and French Bulldog Intention Tremors: the presentation of “bulldog intention tremors” can be very similar to the more common bulldog idiopathic head shaking (“bulldog head bobbing, bulldog head nodding, bulldog head tremors).
 Bulldog intention tremors origin is the cerebellum, the tremors are jerkier and typically observed when your bulldog or French bulldog eat, drink or during other voluntary movements.

-Bulldog and French Bulldog Sleep Disorder Head Tremors: resolve when your bulldog is awakened, at times this is RAM sleeping (active dreaming).
+Bulldog and French Bulldog Sleep Disorder Head Tremors: resolve when your bulldog is awakened, at times this is REM (rapid eye movment) sleeping assoicated with active dreaming.

 Seizure medication is controversial, if your bulldog has no seizure history I usually do not prescribe anything.

-Dr. Kraemer’s Head tremors in bulldogs and France Bulldogs RULE OF THUMB:
+Dr. Kraemer’s Head tremors in Bulldog and France Bulldogs RULE OF THUMB:

 Bulldogs and French bulldogs exhibiting head tremors and head bobbing are usually fully alert and otherwise acting normally.
 It is not a painful condition or a distress signal as far as we know.

-Head tremors in bulldog and France bulldogs MYTH #1: Offering ice-cream or sugary liquids is not recommended.
+Head tremors in bulldog and France bulldogs MYTH #1 SUGAR TREAT: Offering ice-cream or sugary liquids is not recommended.
 Those are often given to treat seizing bulldog and French bulldogs puppies suffering from hypoglycemia (low blood sugar) event.
 Instead, you can use any food, treat or toy to simply distract your head shaking bulldog puppy.

-Head tremors in bulldog and France bulldogs MYTH #2: Offering calcium supplements to a bulldog or French bulldog with a head shake has little merit and is often given by bulldog female owners who treated or read about “postpartum calcium deficiency” (i.e. eclampsia).
+Head tremors in bulldog and France bulldogs MYTH #2 CALCIUM SUPPLEMENT: Offering calcium supplements to a bulldog or French bulldog with a head shake has little merit and is often given by bulldog female owners who treated or read about “postpartum calcium deficiency” (i.e. eclampsia).

 Head tremors in bulldog and France bulldogs TIP #1: Diagnostic testing conducted for bulldog head-shaking such us blood testing, bile acid test, CT/MRI, spinal fluid, analysis, and EEG are typically NORMAL.